opencog/atomspace-dht/README.md

 small datasets.
 See the [examples](examples) for a walk-through.
 Most unit tests usually pass (several generic OpenDHT issues, unrelated to this backend, prevent a full pass).
 Many desirable enhancements are missing.
-There is one show-stopper and one or more near-show-stopper issues discouraging further development; see the issues list below, and also the architecture concerns list.
+There is at least one coding show-stopper issue discouraging further development; there are also multiple serious architectural issues suggesting that the "naive" approach is inadequate for the stated vision (see further below).

-### Status
-In the current implementation:
- * OpenDHT appears to be compatible with the requirements imposed by the AtomSpace backend API.
-It seems to provide most of the services that the AtomSpace needs.
-This makes future development and operation look promising.
- * Despite this, there are several serious issues that are roadblocks to further development.
-These are listed below.
- * The implementation is feature-complete.
-Missing are:
-    + Assorted desirable enhancements (see list further below).
+The current implementation is a full, complete implementation of the public (generic) `BackingStore` API from the Atomspace.
+It's a standard backend driver for the AtomSpace.
+The actual design is a naive mapping of AtomSpace Atoms and Values onto the DHT key-value store;
+thus, Atoms are directly persisted into the DHT, as DHT content.

+The git repo layout is the same as that of the AtomSpace repo.
+Build, unit-test and install mechanisms are the same.

- * All nine unit tests have been ported over (from the original SQL backend driver tests).
+All nine unit tests have been ported over (from the original SQL backend driver tests).
 Currently seven of nine (usually) pass:
 ```
 1 - BasicSaveUTest
 2 - ValueSaveUTest